BunnyBlueprints/BetCard/README.md

       api/           # Axios instance
       components/    # Reusable UI parts
       context/       # Auth state management
-      pages/         # Auth, game, wallet, admin pages routes/        # Top-level app flow
+      pages/         # Auth, game, wallet, profile, admin routes/        # Top-level app flow
       styles/        # Global styling
 ```

-## Tech Stack

-### Frontend

-- React
-- Vite
-- Axios
-- Plain CSS

-### Backend

-- Node.js
-- Express
-- MongoDB with Mongoose
-- JWT authentication
-- Cookie-based sessions
-- bcryptjs for password hashing

-## Features

-### User Features

-- Register and log in
-- Persistent session with HTTP-only cookie
-- Starting balance of `1000`
-- Deposit funds
-- Withdraw funds
-- View recent transactions
-- Play the card matching game

-### Admin Features

-- View all users
-- View total user count
-- View total balance in the system
-- View total deposited amount
-- Edit any user's balance

 ## Game Rules

-The game logic is implemented in `backend/src/services/gameService.js`.
+The main game logic lives in `backend/src/services/gameService.js`.

-- Each game uses `5` hidden numbers in two rows
+- Each game contains `5` hidden numbers in two rows
-- Row 2 is shuffled so the order is different from Row 1
+- Row 2 is shuffled so it does not match Row 1 visually
 - The player places a bet before starting
-- The player selects one card from Row 1 and then one card from Row 2
+- The player picks one card in Row 1 and one in Row 2
-- If the numbers match:
-  matched cards stay revealed
+- Matching cards stay revealed
-- If they do not match:
-  the attempt count increases and unmatched cards are reshuffled
+- Wrong picks increase the attempt counter and reshuffle unmatched cards
 - Maximum attempts: `15`
 - Maximum bet: `5000`
 - Win multiplier: `3x`
-- Matching all pairs wins the game and credits the payout to the wallet
+- Matching all pairs wins the game

 ## Authentication

-Authentication is handled by the backend using JWT stored in a cookie named `token`.
+Authentication uses a JWT stored in an HTTP-only cookie named `token`.

-- Login and registration both issue a token
+- Login and register both issue a token
 - Protected routes read the token from cookies
 - Admin routes require `role === "admin"`
 - Session duration is `7 days`
+- Cross-site production cookies are supported for Render + Vercel deployment

 ## Wallet and Transactions

 Wallet behavior:

-- Deposits immediately increase user balance
+- Deposits increase balance immediately
-- Withdrawals reduce balance and create a transaction with `pending` status
+- Withdrawals reduce balance and create a `pending` transaction
 - Bets create a `bet` transaction
 - Wins create a `win` transaction
-- Admin balance edits create an `adjustment` transaction
+- Admin edits create an `adjustment` transaction

 Supported transaction types: